SapporoAlex/Excel-to-Deepl-Translator/README.md

 2. Update the following information in the Python script:

     - Get an authentication key from deepl and enter it here `authentication_key = "################################"`.
     - Replace `'file.xlsx'` with the name of the Excel file you wish to translate.
-Alternatively, change the name of your Excel file to file.xlsx.
+Alternatively, change the name of your Excel file to `file.xlsx`.

 3. Place the Excel file you wish to translate into the same directory as the Python script.